timeipert/cm-converter/readme.md

 ## Installation

-It will be possible to use the package manager [npm](https://pip.pypa.io/en/stable/) to install cm-data-converter.
+It will be possible to use the package manager [npm](https://pip.pypa.io/en/stable/) to install cm-data-converter or use as standalone converter tool in the command line.

 ```bash
 npm install cm-data-converter